-VSAM users running programs in 31-bit addressing mode can share local resources by building multiple LSR (local shared resources) pools in an address space.
-Up to 16 LSR pools can be built for each address space, and I/O buffers may reside above or below 16 megabytes.
+VSAM users running programs in 31-bit addressing mode can share local resources by building multiple local shared resource (LSR) pools in an address space.
+Up to 16 LSR data pools and 16 LSR index pools can be built for each address space, and I/O buffers and control blocks may reside above or below 16 megabytes virtual.